JoachimStanislaus/Automating_Data_Analysis_enable/README.md

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: joachim.tan@sgenable.sg
+We have a mailing list located at: Hello@JoachimStanislaus.com

 Documentation
 -------